Speedy2025/speedys-essentials/README.md

 To open up a help menu on the commands offered, use `/trigger se_help`.
 You will see basic information about you as a player and see a list of pages to open.
 Click on the page number (Page 2, for example) to open the page and learn more about Speedy's Essentials.

+## On Bugs...
+While I make a reasonable effort to test on my local world and server before release, I cannot promise this will be bug-free.
+If you do know bugs, please mesage me on discord **@Speedy2025#2025** or ping me on one of the servers I can be found on.

 # Features in Depth